 - Create a new company for each department you require.

 - Edit the new company and add/invite the relevant users.

 Tips for adding companies and users

 - You can bulk import users via CSV.

 - Using default permissions and default projects for new users.

-Users in an external company cannot access the following:
+Users in external companies have limited access and permissions compared with owner company users.
+They cannot access the following:

 - The People area (unless granted the permission to manage people and companies).

-If you would like to give someone complete access to add people from any department to any project, simply give them the manage people and companies permission.
+If you would like to give someone complete access to add people from any department to any project, enable the manage people and companies permission for their profile.

-Once the user has permission to manage people and companies applied, they can add users from any company to that project.
+For projects where the user is a project administrator, once they also have permission to manage people and companies applied, they can add users from any company to that project.